For SellersSeller Guide

 Industry Consolidation: The Rise of National and Regional Players

-The death care sector has long been a bedrock of local communities, primarily composed of independent, family-owned businesses.
-However, this landscape is rapidly evolving.
-Major corporate consolidators, such as Service Corporation International (SCI) and Carriage Services, have been actively acquiring smaller operations, driving a trend towards increased market concentration [1].
-These national players leverage economies of scale, centralized management, and sophisticated financial structures to integrate acquired businesses, often retaining the local brand and heritage while optimizing operational efficiencies [2].
+The death care sector, historically a bedrock of local communities dominated by independent, family-owned businesses, is rapidly evolving.
+Major corporate consolidators, such as Service Corporation International (SCI) and Carriage Services, actively acquire smaller operations, driving increased market concentration [1].
+These national players leverage economies of scale, centralized management, and sophisticated financial structures to integrate acquired businesses, often retaining local brand equity while optimizing operational efficiencies [2].

 Despite this consolidation, the industry remains highly fragmented.
-As of mid-2023, approximately 89.2% of funeral home businesses in the United States were still independent and family-owned [3].
-This fragmentation, coupled with an aging demographic of current owners seeking retirement, creates a fertile ground for continued M&A activity.
-Regional consolidators and well-capitalized independent groups are also playing a significant role, often targeting businesses within specific geographic areas to build out regional platforms.
+A significant majority of funeral home businesses in the United States remain independent and family-owned [3].
+This fragmentation, coupled with an aging demographic of current owners seeking retirement, creates fertile ground for continued M&A activity.
+Regional consolidators and well-capitalized independent groups also play a significant role, often targeting businesses within specific geographic areas to build out regional platforms.

 Private Equity's Growing Appetite